Japan Olympic chief denies corruption allegations - AFP | This Kiji

 He did not take questions from reporters after making his statement, which was similar to remarks he made on Friday when the charges filed last month emerged.

-The affair comes as an unwelcome distraction for 2020 organisers, who have been widely praised for being ahead of schedule with 18 months to go until the opening ceremony on July 24.
+The affair comes as an unwelcome distraction for 2020 organisers, who have been widely praised for being ahead of schedule with 18 months to go until the opening ceremony next July.

+In a statement, Tokyo 2020 said it had "no means of knowing the bid committee's activities", which occurred before the organising committee was set up.

+"We believe that the Games were awarded to Tokyo because the city presented the best bid," the statement added.

 The 71-year-old Takeda, a former Olympic showjumper who led Japan's campaign to win the Games, is also a member of the International Olympic Committee (IOC).